Making the best resume for every application should be the aim of every job seeker. But how do you write the perfect resume?

 Why is having a perfect resume important?

-Having a perfect resume is important because it helps you present your qualifications in a way that’s easy to understand, and shows employers that you’re highly motivated to work with them.
+Having a perfect resume is important because it helps you present your qualifications in a way that’s easy to understand, and it shows employers that you’re highly motivated to work with them.

 In some cases a good resume is enough, but companies with desirable openings often receive dozens if not hundreds of applications from qualified candidates.
-Writing a perfect resume ensures you stand out amongst these candidates, and increases your chances of getting interviewed.
+Writing a perfect resume ensures you stand out amongst these candidates and increases your chances of getting interviewed.

 How should I print off my perfect resume?

 Print off your perfect resume using professional resume paper.
 You should ensure your word processor is set to print out your resume in US Letter size if you’re in the US.
-It’s a good idea to print off a practice example in black and white before printing out in color (because color ink is pricier) so you can check that your resume layout is perfect.